oblinger/HookAnchorApp/At/@Nick Allen.md

 In hind sight this hacking trip really worked out very badly!

-NEXT ADVICE

-Nick
-- I presented my plans to cut 25% from the group to Jason and we hashed it out.
-- During that call he talked about needing at 25% overall cut which meant cutting much more in some places and very tentatively observed that "hey you only have a small CV team you are focusing on before the A-round.
-For a senior guy like you that is pretty over powered, maybe I could go 1/2 time and consult."
-I am happy that he was so tentative, i think he worried i would just quit.
-- I think making this move really aims me out the door if I am not careful.
-Still I think in most worlds I am already out the door before the A-round closes in 1.3 years.
-- I am thinking to tell him that the wife is frustrated that I have been AWOL with Eli because of heavy working, and she is good with me going 1/2 time, and is even pushing back against doing the consulting.
-(I am thinking this keeps him from worrying about me interviewing if he does not see consulting work happening)
-- I am thinking to negotiate that I work 50% days, so I either work a day, or I don't work at all.
-Else I worry I will still be expected to be always available.
-- Downside:  This probably forces me out the door.  even if things are going well in 6 months, and my job search sucks.  (maybe I could also negotiate going to 50% for a calendar year, this would have me ramp back up before the A, in the case I wanted to stay.)

-thoughts?
 ### 2023-07-26  Pitching a Business

 - COMPANY PITCH - unique opportunity / approach